-The process begins with a formal request of a candidate packet from the National Office at email@example.com.
-Your eligibility is confirmed and you will submit your valid, timely-received packet to the National Office.
-The Nominations Committee will evaluate, contact references and conduct nominee interviews at National Conference.
+The process begins with a formal request of a candidate packet from the National Office at firstname.lastname@example.org.
+Once your eligibility is confirmed you will submit a valid, timely-received packet to the National Office.
+The Nominations Committee will evaluate your submission, contact references, and conduct nominee interviews.
 Once the interview process is complete, a final slate of candidates is submitted to the membership.
-The timeframe for this process varies since due dates of packets are set according to yearly National Conference dates.

 What happens to all the personal information that is submitted to the Nominations Committee?

 A waiver is signed as part of the packet that you submit as a candidate for the National Board.
-This waiver allows all your information to be used by the Nominations Committee and released to NATP members and current Board of Directors to use for voting purposes.
-After the election is complete, the information is destroyed.
+This waiver allows your information to be used by the Nominations Committee and released to NATP members and the current Board of Directors to use for voting purposes.

 Can I campaign, and how much, and to what extent?

 Campaigning is not allowed.
-The list of nominees selected for the ballot will be communicated to the members by the National organization.
+The list of nominees selected for the ballot and supporting information will be provided to the members by the National organization.